-We start by summarizing the main ideas of the formal music semantics proposed in Schlenker 2017, 2019a,b, and briefly mention some objections and extensions proposed by Migotti 2019 and Migotti and Zaradzki 2019.
-For the sake of clarity and brevity, we restrict attention to a "bare-bones" music semantics.
+We start by summarizing the main ideas of the formal music semantics proposed in Schlenker 2017, 2019a,b, and briefly mention some objections and extensions proposed by Migotti 2019, Migotti and Zaradzki 2019, and Zaradzki 2021.
+For the sake of clarity and brevity, we restrict attention to a "barebones" music semantics.6

 Throughout, music semantics takes as input the realization of a piece rather than just written notes, which are underspecified in numerous respects.
-In the same way, linguistic semantics takes as input articulated rather than just written words (which lack intonation and numerous semantically relevant properties): in musical as well in linguistic analyses of meaning, the written text has no useful status per se.
+In the same way, linguistic semantics takes as input articulated rather than just written words (which lack intonation and numerous semantically relevant properties): in musical as well in linguistic analyses of meaning, the written form has no special theoretical status.